bjg/2019-tudublin-cmpu4023/worksheets/3-graphql/README.md

 The implementation for the resolvers can be found in [index.js](index.js).

+The database was initialised with the dummy data in [db-init.js](db-init.js) before running the queries below.

 ## Tutorial Code

 The tutorial code can be found in the [tutorial-code](tutorial-code) directory.